mrinfinityjs/monitoring-tool/README.md

 ## License

-MIT Public license, you're free tp use this however you wish.
+MIT Public license, you're free to use this however you wish.